kkdey/Logolas/README.md

 ## Application of Logolas - mutational profile

-We build a mutational profile matrix with mutation at the center and the flanking bases on the either sides.
+Sometimes a symbol or logo might be even more complex.
+For example, one may want to represent mutational profile as a logo plot, with the base substitution at the center and the flanking base information to the left and right of the substitution.
+For the substitution, one may want to use symbols like $ C -> T$ etc. `Logolas` is flexible enough to mix symbols with arrow signs (among other signs) and it is very easy to define the logo as $C>T$, $A>G$ etc and $>$ is interpreted as a right arrow (Similarly $<$ is interpreted as left arrow).
+Check the example below

 ```
 library(seqLogo)